ahmedshindy/nti-avr-interfacing/Readme.md

  you should see .elf and .hex files generated

 2. Open Simulation/ICU_app, load the hex file manually if not loaded and run.
-3. Modify the distance and you should see the results, duty cycle & frequency printed on the 		lcd
+3. Modify the freq and duty cycle of the clock generator and you should see the results, duty cycle & frequency printed on the 	lcd

 ![Ultrasonic](./Simulation/screenshots/ICU_app.png)